Sheriff's Office

 Download Personnel Complaint Form

-Cass County Jail/Current Inmates/PREA Compliance
+Cass County Jail/Current Inmates/PREA Complian

 Record of an arrest is not an indication of guilt.
 The Cass County Sheriff’s Office does not provide case disposition.